cnr-ibba/IMAGE-InjectTool/django-data/image/docs/source/modules/image_app.rst

 Private data
 ^^^^^^^^^^^^

-Submission data are considered private to the user when they are stored in :ref:`The Unified Internal Database`.
+Submission data (Animals, Samples) are considered private to the user when they are stored in :ref:`The Unified Internal Database`.
 Each table (:py:class:`django.models.Model`) has an ``owner`` column in which a relation to :py:class:`django.contrib.auth.models.User` is defined.
 In such way, is possible to get all objects belonging to such user::